 - 1. Students will understand that math is an important part of coding. - 2.
 Students will anticipate how changing code will change behavior. - 3.
 Students will be able to test different settings and choose the appropriate one. - Students will begin to recognize rules in the world, both those that are constructed (like games) or obligatory (like physics).

-- 1 iPad per student, or 1 iPad per 2 students, for pair programming http://hop.sc/flappyvideo http://hop.sc/flappyproject

-- Video available on YouTube:
+- 1 iPad or iPhone per student, or 1 device per 2 students, for pair programming- Video available on YouTube:

 - Complete project available: